 - LACK OF CHALLENGE - The new baskets probably made the course and entire throw easier now.
 Regardless, this course has been a breeze for anyone above the Intermediate level, even from the back tees.
 I had no issue breaking par on first attempt as an intermediate level player.
 Figure intermediate players will average a few down.
 Recreational players will average a few over and some Advanced players could average 8 to 10 down.
 Shot shaping overall is mild, although there are a couple holes that will need a well thought out line to run it to the basket clean.
 Other than hole (18), being able to bomb it is not a requirement.
 Players that like to admire +400 foot drives should head over to McFarland.

 - LOOSE DISC OPPS - Not as bad as McFarland but leaving a disc behind here is very much a possibility on 3 holes.
 Missing long on (6) (8) and (14) is not advisable as the disc could enter the backwater of the Tennessee River.
 The odds of retrieving a disc in this water looks slim to none.

 - OVERGROWTH - I played in December but it doesn't take a genius to realize that the overgrowth off fairway gets excessive during the summer months.
 The course probably plays a shot or two more difficult over the summer.

-- NAVIGATION - I'm glad GMcAtee was my guide cause I don't recall too many navigational aids in the layout.
+- NAVIGATION - I'm glad I had a guide cause I don't recall too many navigational aids in the layout.
 The layout jumps around a bit and the map on DGCR is not the greatest.

-- THANK YOU - A big thanks to fellow DGCR trusted reviewer GMcAtee for joining me for my 200th course.
+- THANK YOU - A big thanks to local Greg McAtee for joining me for my 200th course.
 I gave him the choice between McFarland and Veterans for my 200th, and I'm exceedingly grateful that he picked this one.
 It's such a great mile stone course.

 8 of 8 people found this review helpful.